Episode Category Ruralite The Podcast

 The Show Must Go On

-What You’ll Learn The pandemic could have easily dropped the curtain on its performances and activities, but the Columbia Gorge Orchestra Association (CGOA) had other ideas.
-Rallying an entire creative community, CGOA members met the challenge head on, not only…
+The pandemic could have easily dropped the curtain on its performances and activities, but the Columbia Gorge Orchestra Association (CGOA) had other ideas.
+Rallying an entire creative community, CGOA members met the challenge head on, not only finding fresh ways to perform, but also creating a sense of togetherness even when far apart.